-A luxury used car can be the right middle ground between affordability and class.
-To get the best deal, compare car loans and read our buying guide for used cars so you’re prepared when you visit the dealership.
+Buying a used luxury car can get you the right middle ground between affordability and class.
+To get the best deal, compare car loans and read our guide to buying a used car so you’re prepared when you visit the dealership.

 More guides on Finder